colleowino/colleowino.github.io/_drafts/language-independent-coding.md

 	- palindrome
 	- store the values

+At that point in time you are talking to the machine, manipulating Memory and updating the display

 - Maniuplating values: in and out: variables
 - Logic: if, else, conditions
 - looping: for each, while that's true. infenite loop.